|

 Ultimately, reports suggest that since younger patients have a greater calcium metabolism, bioprosthetic tissue valves tend to last best in senior citizens.
 Once a bioprosthesis is implanted, the valve itself does not require any type of anti-coagulant drugs (Coumadin).
 The degeneration is simply a gradual process, as it grows with the body.
 That is why younger patients typically opt for mechanical valve replacements so that re-operations are not required.

-I hope that helps explain a little more about porcine valves.
+I hope that helps explain a little more about porcine valves and pig valve replacements.
 If you have any questions, please let me know.

 Keep on tickin!